PAIDiPaidThis.com

 Can I move my pet to my normal vet to reduce the cost?

 Often yes, once your pet is stable enough to transfer.
 Moving to your daytime practice can avoid another night of emergency fees.
-Always ask the emergency team whether a transfer is safe before arranging it, as your pet's condition comes first.
+Always ask the emergency team whether a transfer is safe before arranging it, as your pet's condition comes first and a rushed move can cost more in the long run than one extra night.